Bonidia/Bonidia/README.md

 ⭐ Finalist Team (Advisor), "Breaking the Wall of Alzheimer’s Detection", Falling Walls Lab Brazil 2023, DWIH São Paulo, Falling Walls Foundation, DAAD, The German Center for Research and Innovation.

+⭐ 1 place in the UTFPR-CP Public Contest, position of Effective Federal Professor, Paraná, Brazil.

 ⭐ Certificate of excellence for the distinction achieved at Falling Walls Lab Brazil 2023 as Advisor Professor, Faculdade Estadual de Tecnologia de Ourinhos - Fatec, 2023.

 ⭐ Motion No. 405/2023 (Ourinhos-SP City Council - Brazil) - Congratulations to the students and professors of Fatec Ourinhos for developing the 'ITT – Is That True' app, a platform to combat fake news, 2023.